devartgr/joomla-devart-slider/README.md

 DevArt Slider is a modern Joomla 6 slider component and module built for creating responsive, professional content sliders from multiple Joomla and DevArt content sources.

-The extension is designed for production websites where performance, stability, responsive rendering, and administrator usability are essential.
+The extension is designed for production websites where performance, stability, responsive rendering, administrator usability, and safe integration handling are essential.

-DevArt Slider supports Joomla Articles, manually created slides, DevArt Business, DevArt Events, and DevArt Video through a unified multi-source architecture.
+DevArt Slider supports:

+- Joomla Articles
+- Manually created Custom Slides
+- DevArt Business
+- DevArt Events
+- DevArt Video

+All content sources use a unified rendering architecture.

-It includes multiple production-ready templates, configurable themes, image processing, frontend caching, responsive controls, and a high-performance Joomla-style article selector designed to remain usable even on websites containing hundreds of thousands of articles.
+The extension includes multiple production-ready templates, configurable themes, image processing, frontend caching, responsive controls, and a high-performance Joomla-style article selector designed to remain usable even on websites containing hundreds of thousands of articles.

+Optional DevArt integrations are detected safely.
+DevArt Slider does not require DevArt Business, DevArt Events, or DevArt Video to be installed.

+---

+## Version 1.0.9

+DevArt Slider 1.0.9 is a compatibility and stability hotfix for optional DevArt integrations.

+The update prevents administrator SQL errors on websites where one or more optional DevArt components are not installed or their required database tables are unavailable.

+### Version 1.0.9 Highlights

+- Safe optional integration detection
+- Guarded DevArt Business category loading
+- Guarded DevArt Events category loading
+- Guarded DevArt Video category loading
+- No queries against missing optional integration tables
+- Unavailable optional source types hidden from new configurations
+- Existing saved source values preserved when an integration becomes unavailable
+- No database schema changes
+- No frontend rendering changes
+- No changes to the high-performance article selector introduced in version 1.0.8
+- Existing sliders and settings remain compatible

 ---